philyboysmith/wsrt/content/collections/pages/what-we-do.md

 hero_title: 'What we do'
 show_child_pages: false
 dark_text: false
-hero_intro: 'We collaborate with and convene all the partners required to enable wildlife to thrive in our riverscape.'
+hero_intro: 'Striving to protect and restore resilient, vibrant riverscapes for wildlife and people.'
 ---